Michael Belov: 2025

 In May 2025, CL Motorsport announced that Belov would join the team for the second round of the Formula Regional European Championship at Spa.

+2026

+During the winter, Belov competed in the Formula Regional Middle East Trophy, continuing with CL Motorsport.
+However, after just one round, where he had crashed into Reza Seewooruthun and subsequently missed the third race in Yas Marina, Belov departed the team.

 Eurocup-3

 2024

 In October 2024, Belov was called by Drivex to make his Eurocup-3 debut for the Jerez round.

 2025

 In 2025, Belov made a cameo appearance in Eurocup-3 in Assen.
 He joined the grid again with Drivex during the season finale in Barcelona.